Villa Savoye by Le Corbusier

 3- FREE DESIGN OF THE FACADE

 Free of the load-bearing structure, the exterior of the villa loses its structural function and the architect has more freedom to design the facades.

 Thanks to non-load bearing facades, the architect can design long horizontal windows.
 In Villa Savoye all rooms are lit equally and there is a selective view of the surrounding environment.

 The flat roof becomes a usable terrace where plants can be planted.
-In this way Le Corbusier could bring nature into the home and it also allowed for increased views over the site.
+In this way, Le Corbusier could bring nature into the home and it also allowed for increased views over the site.

-via flikr CC @End User
+via Flickr CC @End User

-Poissy is in Yvelines department.
-To come from Paris take RER A5 at Charles de Gaulle-Etoile or Châtelet to Poissy Station.
-Out of the station, on the right, take bus #50 direction “La Coudraie”.
-The bus stop is called “villa Savoye” (or just ask the driver to tell you when to stop).
+Villa Savoye, Le Corbusier, is located in the town of Poissy in Yvelines department.
+To go to Villa Savoye from Paris, take RER A at Charles de Gaulle-Etoile or Châtelet to Poissy Station.
+Out of the station, on the right, take bus #50 direction La Coudraie.
+The bus stop is called Villa Savoye (or just ask the driver to tell you when to stop).
 The exact address is Villa Savoye 82 rue de Villiers, 78300 Poissy.